9 days, from € 2.190,-

-Day 6 (200 km): Via the Topes de Collantes to Cayo Santa Maria
+Day 6 (200 km): Via the Topes de Collantes to Remedios

 Today we traverse the central region of the Escambray Mountains: Topes de Collantes.
 Driving past the Hanabanilla Dam, we finally reach Santa Clara after two hours drive.
 The conquest of the city on December 29th, 1958, by Revolutionary Troops under the command of Ernesto Che Guevara, finally led to the victory over the army of the Cuban dictator and president Fulgencio Batista.
 Three days later, he fled into exile in the US, the Public Treasury of Cuba with him.
-After a short stop in the city we make our way through Remedios up to Cayo Santa María where we spend the night in an attractive all-inclusive hotel.
+After a short stop in the city we make our way to the colonial city of Remedios.

 Day 7 (315 km): Varadero

-Our motorbike trip continues; shortly after leaving “Terraplens”, the connection between the archipelago of Cayo Santa María and the main island, we take a short break in Remedios in order to marvel at the unique colonial city center.
-Along the coast and using the Carretera del Norte, we reach Varadero after a few hours drive.
+Our motorbike trip continues; along the coast and using the Carretera del Norte, we reach Varadero after a few hours drive.
 We stay overnight in Varadero which is the best-known bathing spot of Cuba.

 Day 8 (160 km): Return to Havana

 We seize the opportunity to explore the peninsula in the morning.
 After lunch in our hotel, we check out and take a beautiful road passing by Matanzas, the carretera central to Ceiba Mocha and then turning right to Aguacate, Bainoa, Jaruco, Campo Florido until we arrive in Havana after a few hours drive.
 We return the motorbikes and check in in our next hotel, located in the old city of Havana.
 We review the highlights of our tour during dinner together.

 Day 9: Time to say goodbye or time to enjoy some more days in Cuba